Environmental Physiology Modules

 Topics covered include:

-Practical – 4 basic laboratory skill labs one week each conducted in groups over the allocated laboratory period and there to familiarise students with the equipment and techniques, dive reflex laboratory, self-designed experiment – 6 weeks conducted in groups over 2 hour laboratory periods and during non-contact directed study time.
+Practical – 5 basic laboratory skill labs, four of one week each and one over two weeks, all conducted in groups over the allocated laboratory period and there to familiarise students with the equipment and techniques, dive reflex laboratory, self-designed experiment – 6 weeks conducted in groups over 2 hour laboratory periods and during non-contact directed study time.

 SI627 – Expedition Physiology (3rd year undergraduate)

 Exercise can constitute substantial stress and when performed in extreme environmental conditions, the extent of this stress is exacerbated.
 Humans can survive these harsh environments from a combination of their practical experience and technical expertise and due to the body’s adaptability to an environment.
 A scientific appreciation of how to prepare for extremes of environment and how the body responds to extreme cases of climatic stress can further prevent mortality.
-The Level 5 environmental physiology module (HB527) offers a very broad introduction to this sub-discipline of physiology.
-With this in mind, it has always been the intention that the level 6 environmental physiology module (HB627) took a different approach to the discipline, both in terms of the learning styles used and in its vocational relevance.
-The module encourages an understanding of and enthusiasm for applied human physiology in the context of climatic stress, but with strong applicability to outdoor pursuits, survival in the wilderness and expeditions.
+The level 6 module encourages an understanding of and enthusiasm for applied human physiology in the context of climatic stress, but with strong applicability to outdoor pursuits, survival in the wilderness and expeditions.

 Topics Covered Include:

-Theory – Expedition planning, survival at altitude, survival in the cold, survival in the heat, expedition nutrition & hydration practices, navigation, weather patterns, conservation and access, sleep deprivation
+Theory – What constitutes an expedition, survival without sleep, survival in the cold, survival in the heat, survival at altitude, expedition nutrition & hydration practices, basic and advanced navigation, survival scenarios

 SI710 – Applied Environmental Physiology (MSc)